gvidaldev/covid-status-radar/README.md

 # Covid Status Radar
-Radar to track covid status, using JS (ReactJS & NodeJS)
+Radar to track covid status, using JS (ReactJS & NodeJS) and NextJS.